 #8 Step back in time in the city’s Gric Tunnel

 Built during World War II as a bomb shelter, the Gric (Gradec) Tunnel runs through the hill beneath the Upper Town.
 With a length of 1,150 feet, the tunnel has six exits.
 Shortly after the tunnel was completed, it fell into disuse – until 1993 when it hosted Croatia’s first rave, but further plans for the tunnel were stalled.
 In 2015, renovation of the Gric Tunnel finally commenced and reopened to the public in 2016 as a Zagreb tourist attraction.
 The tunnel is open every day for pedestrians to travel from one side of Gradec to the other without having to hike up the hill.
-The tunnel is used for special events, like Advent, and during our most recent visit housed a free museum exhibiting the history of Zagreb.
+The tunnel is used for special events, like Advent; during our most recent visit, it housed a free museum exhibiting the history of Zagreb.

 #9 Get a bird’s eye view from Zagreb 360

 The Zagreb 360 observation deck occupies the 16th floor on a ‘skyscraper’ on Jelacic Square – making it one of the best places to visit in Zagreb for a view.
 Standing 600 feet above sea level, the open-air outdoor walkway allows guests the opportunity to take Zagreb photos or sit at one of the alfresco tables to sip cocktails in the clouds.